sys-bio/libantimonyjs/docs/Readme.md

   var antimonyLibrary; // Holds libantimony try {
    libantimony().then((libantimony) => {
-    antimonyLibrary = new AntimonyWrapper(libantimony); // instantiates The AntimonyWrapper class
+    antimonyLibrary = new AntimonyWrapper(libantimony); // instantiates The AntimonyWrapper class with the libantimony library.
    });
   }
   catch(err) {